Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding: Conclusion

 \section{Conclusion}

-In this work, we introduce \bench, a benchmark designed to evaluate large language models(LLMs)' sentence-level understanding of negation.
-Unlike prior sources that isolate negation in simple syntactic contexts, \bench incorporates structurally diverse alternatives, such as local negation, contradictions, and paraphrases, to assess models' deeper semantic comprehension.
-Our evaluations demonstrate that while LLMs benefit from few-shot prompting and fine-tuning, they struggle to distinguish standard negation from closely related semantic variations. \bench provides a valuable diagnostic tool for analyzing models' limitations regarding negation understanding, and serves as a robust benchmark for future research.
+In this work, we introduce \bench, a benchmark designed to evaluate LLMs' sentence-level understanding of negation, going beyond surface cue detection.
+By distinguishing between standard negation, local negation, contradiction, and paraphrase, \bench offers a comprehensive assessment of semantic comprehension.
+Our experiments demonstrate that while supervised fine-tuning and in-context learning can help reduce specific errors, these approaches still struggle to differentiate standard negation from closely related semantic variants. \bench serves as a valuable diagnostic tool for analyzing the limitations of models' understanding of negation and stands as a robust benchmark for future research.
+Its design enables evaluation across diverse model families and settings, making it broadly applicable for studying semantic reasoning in LLMs.